 If you click a third time, you can place the insertion point inside the actual text, scroll up as necessary, and then select the link text at the top of the area.

-Clicking once selects the entire div that contains the menu content...
+Clicking once selects the entire div that contains the menu content.

-...then double-clicking jumps the page down to show the overflow content.
+Clicking a second time jumps the page down to show the overflow content.